Sue Jin Kim

 Bio

-Sue Jin Kim is a Senior Lecturer at the USC Rossier School of Education with more than two decades of experience in K–12 education, including teaching, school and district administration, school board service, educational consulting, and curriculum development.
-Her work focuses on nontraditional pedagogy, behavioral support systems, teacher education, and civil discourse.
+Sue Jin Kim is a Senior Lecturer at the USC Rossier School of Education with more than two decades of experience in K–12 education.
+Her professional background spans classroom teaching, school and district administration, school board service, educational consulting, and curriculum development.
+Her research interests include critical thinking, teacher education, classroom and school-wide behavior management, and civil discourse.

-Her work includes Bias Bites (2025), a series of secondary-level mini-lessons grounded in research on heuristics and cognitive biases that support the development of students’ critical thinking and metacognitive awareness.
-She is also the author of the children’s book Where Did Appa Go (2022) and the short story “Risky Behavior,” published in Kimchi for Life: A Melting Pot of Thoughts (2014).
+Kim's recent publication, Bias Bites (2025), is a series of secondary-level mini-lessons grounded in research on heuristics and cognitive biases that foster students’ critical thinking and metacognitive awareness.
+She is also the author of the children’s book Where Did Appa Go (2022), which aims to help children cope with grief through gratitude and meditation.

-Sue Jin earned a bachelor’s degree in Anthropology from UCLA and a Master of Arts in Teaching and Doctor of Education from the University of Southern California.
+She holds a Bachelor of Arts in Anthropology from the University of California, Los Angeles and a Master of Arts in Teaching and Doctor of Education from the University of Southern California.

 Awards and Grants